-Gather ends of cloth and tie with string to create a bag.
+Gather end corners of cloth lift them and tie with string to create a bag.

-Hang bag as shown in picture [left], and then place a suitable container beneath it, to collect the dripping kefir-whey.
+Hang bag as shown in picture [far left], and then place a suitable container beneath it, to collect the dripping kefir-whey.

 Let drain for 24 hours.
 Open up bag and transfer the Kefir-Leban [fresh sour-curd cheese] to a clean bowl.
 If still too wet and sloppy, fold the kefir-leban in the bowl.
 Wash the cloth, and then return kefir-leban back to the cloth.
 Tie cloth and hang to drain for another 24 hours.

 Remove the Kefir-Leban and transfer to clean, sealable container.